-Our three largest clients generated approximately 12% of our revenues in the fiscal year ended December 31, 2020.
+Our three largest clients generated approximately 12% of our revenues for both the fiscal year ended December 31, 2020 and the quarter ended March 31, 2021.
 These clients are generally able to reduce or cancel spending on our services on short notice for any reason.
 A significant reduction in spending on our services by our largest clients, or the loss of one or more of our largest clients, if not replaced by new clients or an increase in business from existing clients, would adversely affect our business and results of operations.
-In addition, when large retailers suspend or reduce in-store demonstration services, such as in response to the COVID-19 pandemic, our business and results of operations can be adversely affected.
+In addition, when large retailers suspend or reduce in- store demonstration services, such as in response to the COVID-19 pandemic, our business and results of operations can be adversely affected.